 Objective OFFICER COMMENT (a) to promote the sustainable development of natural and physical resources and the maintenance of ecological processes and genetic diversity; The subject site is existing rural land that is still mostly used for active agriculture in the form of grazing.
 The land is zoned Rural Resource and Significant Agriculture.
 The proposed SAP will control the type and extent of development by way of the use table, use standards and development standards relating to height, setback and site coverage.
 If the SAP is approved, the area of the land that would ultimately be developed is small in context of the overall area of the property, which is almost 1100ha.
 The site coverage standard allows development of up to 2ha (20,000m2) or 1% of each Precinct area to be developed with buildings.
 This represents less than 0.1% of the total land area.
 The majority of the property will continue to be used for agriculture and related rural purposes.

 The land is predominantly cleared of native vegetation.
-There is a small area of threatened Eucalyptus amygdalina forest on the western boundary of the property, which will not be impacted by the proposal and is outside the SAP area With regard to values and hazards including protection of waterways, soil and water management and landslide risk, these can be adequately addressed where applicable through the existing Codes of the planning scheme at the time of any Development Application.
-The proposed SAP is consistent with this objective.
-The proposed use and development standards (b) to provide for the fair, orderly and sustainable use and development of air, together with the purpose statements of the SAP are responsive to the need to provide for fair, land and water: orderly and sustainable use of the land. documents sufficiently The application demonstrate the availability of services and access and generally that the land which is usable for the intended purposes of the SAP without undue impost on service providers and community or at the detriment of the local area.
-The proposed SAP is consistent with this objective.
-Should the Council decide to initiate (c) to encourage public involvement in the resource management and planning; amendment and proceed to exhibit the application then the public will have the opportunity to comment on this proposal during the exhibition period, The public will have the opportunity to lodge a written representation during the public exhibition period.
-The Tasmanian Planning Commission may also hold a public hearing to consider the representations if any are received. proposed amendment through the legislative process will encourage public involvement in the planning process.
+There is a small area of threatened Eucalyptus amygdalina forest on the western boundary of the property, which will not be impacted by the proposal and is outside the SAP area.

+With regard to values and hazards including protection of waterways, soil and water management and landslide risk, these can be adequately addressed where applicable through the existing Codes of the planning scheme at the time of any Development Application.

+(b) to provide for the fair, orderly and sustainable use and development of air, land and water;

+The proposed use and development standards together with the purpose statements of the SAP are responsive to the need to provide for fair, orderly and sustainable use of the land.

+The application documents sufficiently demonstrate the availability of services and access and generally that the land which is usable for the intended purposes of the SAP without undue impost on service providers and community or at the detriment of the local area.

+(c) to encourage public involvement in resource management and planning;

+Should the Council decide to initiate the amendment and proceed to exhibit the application then the public will have the opportunity to comment on this proposal during the exhibition period,

+The public will have the opportunity to lodge a written representation during the public exhibition period.

+The Tasmanian Planning Commission may also hold a public hearing to consider the representations if any are received.

+The proposed amendment through the legislative process will encourage public involvement in the planning process.